flaviohasd/TPM-Vibration/README.md

   </p>

-  For more tecnical details, take a look on the paperwork.
+  For more technical details, take a look on the paperwork.

   Cheers,